 Let’s talk about the BEST gluten-free chocolate chip cookies ever.

-I’ve been making these cookies every week for the last few months because they are so. damn. good.
+I’ve been making these almond flour chocolate chip cookies every week for the last few months because they are so. damn. good.

 They also happen to be dairy-free, which makes me love them even more.

 I adapted this recipe from the back of the almond flour bag, which happens to be by one of my fave bloggers Elana Amsterdam over at Elana’s Pantry.
 The use of blanched almond flour instead of regular wheat flour (or even gluten-free flour replacements) means that they are high in protein, low in carbs and sugar, and beyond delicious.
 They’re soft, crumbly, and perfectly golden around the edges.